San Ramon's Walnut Hills: 1966–1972 homes & subdivision history

 The original Inglenook model today.

-The return of Brown & Kauffmann
+The 1971 homes of Walnut Hills: Brown & Kauffmann return

 In 1971, the original builders returned to finish what they started.
 The final 71 homes, located primarily along May Way, were angled on their lots for privacy—a rare touch.
 These homes sold out by 1972, and one final custom home filled the last empty lot in 1977.

-Third phase (1971–1972): May Way
+Model home complex (1971–1972): May Way

 The third model complex was on May Way between Davona and Northland place.